4ToolMaker/face-eyes-smile-detection/README.md

 ## Purpose

-Using opencv in python for a face, eyes and smile detection.
+Using opencv in python for face, eyes and smile detection.

 ## Thank you